A Central Limit Theorem for Diffusion in Sparse Random Graphs: Introduction

 We now discuss our results with respect to related literature.

 The diffusion model we consider in this paper can be seen as a generalization of bootstrap percolation and $k$-core in any graph $G=(V,E)$.

-In the case of equal thresholds ($\theta_i=\theta$ over all nodes), our model is equivalent to bootstrap percolation (with deterministic initial activation).
+In the case of equal thresholds ($\theta_i=\theta$ over all vertices), our model is equivalent to bootstrap percolation (with deterministic initial activation).
 This process was introduced by Chalupa, Leath and Reich~\cite{CLR79} in 1979 as a simplified model of some magnetic disordered systems.
-A short survey regarding applications of bootstrap percolation processes can be found in Bootstrap percolation in random graphs~\cite{Adl03}.
-Recently, bootstrap percolation has been studied on varieties of random graphs models, see e.g., \cite{ar:JLTV10} for random graph $G_{n,p}$, \cite{fountoulakis2018phase, amini2014bootstrap, aminibootstrapIRG} for inhomogeneous random graphs and \cite{balpit07, amini10, lelarge12b} for the configuration model.
+A short survey regarding applications of bootstrap percolation processes can be found in~\cite{Adl03}.
+Recently, bootstrap percolation has been studied on varieties of random graphs models, see e.g., \cite{janson2012bootstrap} for random graph $G_{n,p}$, \cite{fountoulakis2018phase, amini2014bootstrap, aminibootstrapIRG} for inhomogeneous random graphs and \cite{balpit07, amini10, lelarge12b} for the configuration model; see also~\cite{liu2012core, liu2016control, newman2006structure, boccaletti2006complex, dorogovtsev2008critical}.

 The $k$-core of a graph $G$ is the largest induced subgraph of $G$ with minimum vertex degree at least $k$.
 The $k$-core of an arbitrary finite graph can be found by removing vertices of degree less than $k$, in an arbitrary order, until no such vertices exist.
-By setting the threshold of node $i$ as $\theta_i=(d_i-k)_+=\max\{d_i-k,0\}$, we find that $B_n(\tau_n)$ will be the size of $k$-core in the random graph $G(n,\bd_n)$.
+By setting the threshold of vertex $i$ as $\theta_i=(d_i-k+1)_+=\max\{d_i-k+1,0\}$, we find that $B_n(\tau_n)$ will be the size of $k$-core in the random graph $G(n,\bd_n)$.